cerebral/cerebral/docs/docs/docs/developer_guide/actions.md

 )
 ```

 Now we are ready to test drive our changes.
 Click the button and you should see the toast message appear with three exclamation marks behind.
 Take some time to open up the **debugger** and explore the changes you've made.
-You can track the flow of the props object as it is passed into the action *Input:{}* and after the action has excecuted *Output: {}*.
+You can track the flow of the props object as it is passed into the action *props:{}* and after the action has excecuted *output: {}*.
 Keep in mind that the object returned from an action will be merged with the props object and handed over to the next action.
 You could just as easily use a different property for the shouted message.

 ### Challenge